 Second, and before we even get into some best job suggestions for FF3, we do have a more general piece of class-related advice for the game.
 And that is: you shouldn’t get too attached to one job always anyway.

 In fact, FF3 is built in a bit of a lock-and-key manner; certain battles will almost require certain jobs to be present to make them bearable - think of it like a puzzle, where switching to the ‘correct’ job for the occasion will unlock an otherwise insurmountable-feeling battle.
 Basically, you’re meant to be more fluid with your classes and pick the right ones for certain situations.

 A key example of this is Garuda, a boss later in the game in Saronia.
 If you take on Garuda without any Dragoons, you are going to struggle no matter how good your team is otherwise.
+Our FF3 bosses guide details strategy for several battles like this.
 Another example is the Mini dungeons, where a handful of times throughout the game you have to go through a dungeon with the Mini status ailment.
 This makes physical attacks worthless, which means you’ll want at least two black mages to deal magic damage.
 Geomancer is a good pick for the Cave of the Circle dungeon later for similar reasons.

 All of this is noted, and some suggestions for certain battles or dungeons are noted in our complete FF3 walkthrough & guide - but with all this considered, we do have some extremely general suggestions for what we feel are the best jobs in FF3 - so here they are:

 - Right from the onset, pick dedicated Mages and evolve them through their particular magic discipline.
 The stat growth as you move from one magic class to another will pay off later in the game.

 - Specifically, you'll want one character learning white magic to be a White Mage, then a Devout, then finally a Sage.